saiteki-kai/ansible/README.md

 Alternatively, you can use the `--ask-vault-pass` flag to pass the vault password.

-Finally, run the install script:
+4\.
+Run the install script:

 ```bash
 ./install.sh                   # or